On sparsity, power-law and clustering properties of graphex processes: Examples of sparse and dense models

 \section{Examples of sparse and dense models}

 We provide here some examples of the four different cases: dense, almost dense, sparse and almost extremely sparse.
-We also show how the particular model studied by \cite{Caron2017} fits in this framework.
+We also show that the results of the previous section apply to the particular model studied by \cite{Caron2017}.